sc-voice/sc-voice/docs/en/200-using-voice.md

 * [Settings](/sc-voice/en/201-settings) describes the available settings
 * [Offline Listening](/sc-voice/en/201-offline-listening) shows you how to listen to suttas on your phone
 * [Voices](/sc-voice/en/201-voices) describes the various voices used by SuttaCentral Voice
-* [What is a text segment?](/sc-voice/en/201-segmentation) explains the technical basis on which SuttaCentral Voice is built.
+* [Text segments](/sc-voice/en/201-segmentation) explains the technical basis on which SuttaCentral Voice is built.
 * [Support Policy](/sc-voice/en/201-support) clarifies the distinction between Supported and Legacy content

 For community help, go to the